ashwin713/Twilio-sample-app/README.md

 # Twilio-sample-app
-A try at using the Twilio service for sending SMS
+A try at using the Twilio service for sending an SMS.